-REX-150 YEARS OF THE SCHOOL OF DESIGN

-Published to celebrate the Rex Organization's 150th Anniversary, Rex-150 Years of the School of Design provides a decade-by-decade account of a century and a half of colorful Rex history.
-This limited-edition book, written by Rex Historian and Archivist Stephen Hales, with a preface by noted New Orleans author Walter Isaacson, is available for purchase on the Rex website and at select bookstores.
-It also accompanies a year-long exhibition at the Louisiana State Museum at the Presbytère celebrating 150 years of Rex artistry.

 REX ON THE WEB

 REX WEBSITE

 The official web site for Rex is found at www.rexorganization.com.
 The web site contains beautiful photos of the Rex parade and Grand Ball, images of the Rex Proclamation and Bulletin, and general information about the organization, its history and noteworthy traditions.
 Archives display images of past Rex parades as well as documentation of past Rex Courts.
 The Rex website has also become a favorite resource for those wanting information about the history of Mardi Gras in New Orleans.
 As New Orleans' oldest continuing parading organization, Rex is in a unique position to describe the early history and traditions of Carnival.
 A large Education Area is used by hundreds of classrooms worldwide as they participate in "Rex in the Classroom," the Rex education program.
 The website displays lesson plans, study materials, and archived student work from past years.